-3. Matters arising: Georgie Bingham has been asked if she would take on the publicity for our
+3. Matters arising: Jeremy has mentioned the Festival to Georgie Bingham who felt that her role as an Editor of the Punch would be the best route for help and communication.

-next Festival.

 Sandy informed the Team that we have a balance of £439.79 in our Lloyds Arts Festival